 During tastings guests were shown soil samples from the various vineyards they source from, including white volcanic ash from the property surrounding the winery.
 It is interesting to note that the rock, color and composition of each of these soils differs dramatically between each vineyard.
 And these soils certainly play an important role in the character of their wines.

-The founders of Whitford Cellars, Dunc (has since passed on) and Pat Haynes are no longer making their own wines; until they sold this property to The Lawrence Group their efforts were focused on farming and selling grapes to premium producers.
-As a side note of local interest; Dunc’s mother Irene was the author and photographer of Ghost Wineries of Napa Valley.
+The founders of Whitford Cellars, Duncan (deceased) and Pat Haynes are no longer making their own wines; until they sold this property to Gaylon Lawrence their efforts were focused on farming and selling grapes to premium producers.
+As a side note of local interest; Duncan’s mother Irene was the author and photographer of Ghost Wineries of Napa Valley.

 —